Arab45/alx-low_level_programming/0x15-file_io/README.md

-Input and Output file 1
+input and output task file